-We entered into an agreement with Gladstone Securities, effective June 18, 2013, for it to act as our non-exclusive agent to assist us with arranging mortgage financing for properties we own (the "Financing Arrangement Agreement").
+We entered into an agreement with Gladstone Securities, effective June 18, 2013, for it to act as our non-exclusive agent to assist us with arranging mortgage financing for properties we own.
 In connection with this engagement, Gladstone Securities will, from time to time, continue to solicit the interest of various commercial real estate lenders or recommend to us third party lenders offering credit products or packages that are responsive to our needs.
 We pay Gladstone Securities a financing fee in connection with the services it provides to us for securing mortgage financing on any of our properties.
 The amount of these financing fees, which are payable upon closing of the financing, are based on a percentage of the amount of the mortgage, generally ranging from 0.15% to a maximum of 1.0% of the mortgage obtained.
 The amount of the financing fees may be reduced or eliminated, as determined by us and Gladstone Securities, after taking into consideration various factors, including, but not limited to, the involvement of any third-party brokers and market conditions.
-We paid financing fees to Gladstone Securities of \$0.09 million and \$0.02 million during the three months ended March 31, 2020 and 2019, respectively, which are included in mortgage notes payable, net, in the condensed consolidated balance sheets, or 0.25% and 0.15%, respectively, of the mortgage principal secured and/or extended.
-Our Board of Directors renewed the Financing Arrangement Agreement for an additional year, through August 31, 2020, at its July 2019 meeting.
+We did not pay financing fees to Gladstone Securities of \$0.09 million during the six months ended June 30, 2020, which are included in mortgage notes payable, net, in the condensed consolidated balance sheets, or 0.25%, of the mortgage principal secured and/or extended.
+We paid financing fees to Gladstone Securities of \$0.08 million and \$0.10 million during the three and six months ended June 30, 2019, respectively, which are included in mortgage notes payable, net, in the condensed consolidated balance sheets, or 0.21% and 0.20%, respectively, of the mortgage principal secured and/or extended.
+Our Board of Directors renewed the agreement for an additional year, through August 31, 2021, at its July 2020 meeting.